 4. Your money may be better invested elsewhere.

 5. You could capture a sizable tax break.

 1. For Most People, It’s the Only Way to Afford a Home

-While there are more cash buyers than there once were — NAR’s Profile of Home Buyers and Sellers notes that in 2003, 93% of recent buyers financed their purchase, compared to 87% in 2020 — it’s still the only way for most people to buy a home.
+While there are more cash buyers than there once were — NAR’s Profile of Home Buyers and Sellers reports that 78% of homebuyers financed their purchase, compared to 87% in 2021 — it’s still the only way for most people to buy a home.

-Even with programs aimed at helping with a down payment, many homebuyers find coming up with the cash for a small share of the total home purchase price to be a major obstacle, let alone covering the entire cost.
-NAR reports that 29% of first-time homebuyers said saving for a down payment was the most difficult step in the homebuying process.
-The typical down payment for first-time buyers was 7% in 2020, according to NAR.
+Even with programs aimed at helping with a down payment, many homebuyers find coming up with the cash for a small share of the total home purchase price is a major obstacle, let alone covering the entire cost.
+NAR reports that 26% of first-time homebuyers said saving for a down payment was the most difficult step in the homebuying process.
+The typical down payment for first-time buyers was 6%, according to the NAR report.

 2. You Can Maintain Liquidity